 The stairway, with winders on the landing, was updated with a new stain color to go with the theme of the remodeling.

-It’s interesting to see such “modern” cabinet doors and pulls in a Craftsman home where you might expect something more “period”.
+It’s interesting to see such “modern” cabinet doors and pulls in a remodeled craftsman home where you might expect something more “period”.
 But it works, as does the mixture of dark and white cabinets.

 Ceiling beams like these probably wouldn’t have been original Craftsman details, but we like how they give the otherwise bland ceiling in the master bedroom character.
 We also noticed the new wood flooring in the living room and kitchen extends right into the master.